Apple debuts iOS 13 for iPhones and iPods, splits off iPadOS for iPads

 Apple’s annual operating system cadence has guaranteed a steady stream of June betas and September final releases for years of WWDCs, so it’s no surprise that the company is today announcing iOS 13, the latest major version of its core software for mobile devices.
-The new release promises dramatic performance improvements under the hood, increasing Face ID recognition times by 30%, reducing app sizes, and introducing Dark Mode.
+The new release promises dramatic performance improvements under the hood, improving Face ID recognition times by 30%, reducing app sizes, and introducing Dark Mode.

-But there is a surprise: starting today, iOS 13 will be for iPhones and iPod touches, while a separately tailored version for iPads will be known as iPadOS.
+But there is a surprise: Starting today, iOS 13 will be for iPhones and iPod touches, while a separately tailored version for iPads will be known as iPadOS.
 If the new iPadOS name strikes you as unusual, bear in mind that iOS’s original name, iPhone OS, lasted through mid-2010, even as the original iPad was getting started.
 Apple switched it to “iOS” in June 2010 to acknowledge that the same software was running on iPhones, iPods, and iPads.

 Having previously debuted on macOS Mojave last year, iOS 13’s new Dark Mode effectively inverts user interface elements across all apps, making backgrounds black and dark gray rather than white and light gray, while turning black text white.
-Dark Mode could save power on iPhones with OLED screens, and may also make all compatible iOS devices easier on the eyes in dimly-lit environments.
+Dark Mode could save power on iPhones with OLED screens, and may also make all compatible iOS devices easier on the eyes in dimly lit environments.

 There are numerous small changes, such as Time-Synced Lyrics in Music, a new QuickPath keyboard supporting swipes as well as taps, and rich text composition in Mail.
-Apple is also adding significant privacy features, including an “allow just once” sharing of locations for an app, Wi-Fi/Bluetooth protections, and a tracking-free Apple Sign In option — complete with the option of separate automatically generated forwarding email addresses, which are separately issued for individual apps, and can be turned on or off as necessary.
+Apple is also adding significant privacy features, including an “allow just once” sharing of locations for an app, Wi-Fi/Bluetooth protections, and a tracking-free Apple Sign In option — complete with the option of automatically generated forwarding email addresses, which are separately issued for individual apps and can be turned on or off as necessary.

 The Reminders app, which previously occupied its full main screen with one of multiple (and possibly empty) to-do lists, will make better use of the screen by segmenting it into today’s tasks, scheduled tasks, flagged tasks, and all tasks, then letting users drill down into each screen to add more items.
 Smart lists and deeper links are being added to the app, as well.

 In addition to Apple’s ongoing improvements to its own maps’ details, expected to appear across the United States by the end of 2019, the Apple Maps app is also receiving a series of quality-of-life improvements designed to make navigation easier.
-The new launch screen features a simplified interface for flagging key or frequently-visited destinations, and creating groups of locations like “favorite restaurants.”
+The new launch screen features a simplified interface for flagging key or frequently visited destinations, and creating groups of locations like “favorite restaurants.”
 Apple is also offering its own version of Google’s Street View called Lookaround, which smoothly transitions between 2D photos of scenes using 3D previews.

 Apple’s Health app is receiving a refresh, including a new version of the main Today page that better emphasizes daily activity — previously a small sliver of multiple colored bars below a week-long calendar at the top of the screen.
-Health is improving support for menstrual cycle tracking, and adding hearing health measures, including information on environmental noise and the volume of headphones.
+Health is improving support for menstrual cycle tracking and adding hearing health measures, including information on environmental noise and the volume of headphones.

 Messages, Apple’s unified app for text, audio, photo, video, and AR messaging, is making a major change this year with the option to associate a display name and photo with your phone number and email address, plus controls over who will see those details.

 Also, Animojis and more detailed versions of Memojis, cartoony AR representations of emoji characters and people, can now be easily shared as one-frame stickers rather than data-eating videos.
-Instant stickers are created for your use in multiple apps, including not only Messages but also other apps.
+Instant stickers are created for your use, not only in Messages but also in other apps.
 And users can create Memoji stickers using all A9 chip or later iOS 13 devices.

-Camera’s Portrait Lighting feature is being updated with some facial smoothing options, while the Photo app’s editing is adding vibrance, white balance, sharpen, definition, vignette, and noise reduction adjustments — as well as the ability to apply filters and effects to videos, not just photographs.
+Camera’s Portrait Lighting feature is being updated with a High-Key Mono effect and facial smoothing options, while the Photo app’s editing is adding vibrance, white balance, sharpen, definition, vignette, and noise reduction adjustments — as well as the ability to apply filters and effects to videos, not just photographs.
 The new Photos app will use ML to reduce duplicates within your library, and create a better Days view tab that presents images in a deliberately uneven grid that emphasizes some images over others.

 On the Siri and AirPods front, iOS 13 is also enabling AirPods to instantly convey new incoming text messages, and allow you to respond to them.
 Users will be able to use device proximity to instantly share songs they’re listening to, including Handoff of a currently playing song from an iPhone to a HomePod.
 And HomePod will be able to recognize different users’ voices, customizing responses to each of them.